 To evaluate your damages, your personal injury attorney needs confirmation from your employer of any income lost because of your injuries.
 Your doctor's report must support your income loss.
 In cases of severe injury, it may be necessary to account for the cost of a long-term loss of income and continued treatment.
 If your case involves a potential for substantial future medical treatment and wage losses, your injury attorney may hire an economist to project the values.

-Allow Your Representative to Locate Medical Experts and Request Evaluation
+Allow Your Injury Lawyer to Locate Medical Experts and Request Evaluation

 Catastrophic and serious injuries often lead to complex diagnoses, treatments, prognoses, and disabilities that can profoundly affect your life.
 Your personal injury attorney may hire a medical expert to confirm the diagnoses and project future impairments, restrictions, and treatment.